nathanjchan/ozone-pm25-scraper/README.md

 - Finds census information for these locations

 ## Purpose
-Completed under a research grant with the California Families Project
+Completed under a research grant with the California Families Project for researchers at the UC Davis Center for Mind and Brain

 Demonstrates
 - Proficiency in web scraping and text processing